backlineint/component-integration/README.md

 A Pattern Lab instance is available within web/themes/custom/nes/nes-components

-For initial setup, run `npm install`
+For initial setup, run `npm install` (this will have run as part of the install script)

 To view pattern library, run `npm start`